ShrutiBhambhani/azsdk-docs/03-Security-In-CICD/Readme.md

 **Step-5:** Setup Online Policy URL
 (You may skip this step in a first-pass exploration of CICD integration of SVTs and come back to it later when setting the extension up for a real project.)
 This feature enables you to set up the CICD task to use your organization's AzSK policies.
-To use org-specific policies, you can get your org-specific url by (a) running Get-AzSKInfo -InfoType HostInfo and looking at the value of OnlinePolicyStoreUrl or (b) getting it from the AzSKSettings.json file on your machine under 'C:\Users\<userName>\AppData\Local\Microsoft\AzSDK' folder.
+To use org-specific policies, you can get your org-specific url by (a) running Get-AzSKInfo -InfoType HostInfo and looking at the value of OnlinePolicyStoreUrl or (b) getting it from the AzSKSettings.json file on your machine under 'C:\Users\<userName>\AppData\Local\Microsoft\AzSK' folder.

 Below, we have added configuration info of 'AzSKServerURL' used by the AzSK team.
 The URL at your org can be different assuming there is an org-policy setup unique to your org.